 This is where you let the experience shine…

-For example, in Aaron’s real estate resume, he describes partnering with trustees to Gordon-Conwell Theological Seminary.
+For example, in this real estate resume, they describe partnering with trustees to Gordon-Conwell Theological Seminary.

 As shown above, with prior experience working on a team, that itself exceeded the criteria.